devenjarvis/sushi/README.md

 - Lots of things probably

 ## How to Install 💻
 Basically clone this repo, and from the root you can start the shell with `go run ./cmd/sushi`.
-If you want to get out of the sheel `ctrl/cmd + C` should do it.
+If you want to get out of the sheel `ctrl + C` should do it.

 ## Goals 🎯
 Primarily just a project to learn more about Go, so I'd say mission accomplished.
 Sharing it incase its interesting to someone else.
-Maybe I'll pick it back up andm ake it more robusto ne day...
+Maybe I'll pick it back up and make it more robust one day...